Bedan des Parts Apple

 History: Bedan des Parts is a French cider apple from Normandy that originated in the 1800s.
 It is still a popular cider apple in the area today.

-Why We Grow It: The continuing popularity of this apple is due to the good quality juice it produces; bittersweet and blending well with others.
+Why We Grow It: The continuing popularity of this apple is due to the good quality bittersweet juice it produces that blends well with other varieties.
 Although a late bloomer, it is quite a heavy cropper.

 Canadian Hardiness Zone: 5